Insight: Dynamic CEOs defy Japan Inc's decline

 “Japanese don’t like it if someone makes too much money.
 You should make just enough,” Negoro said.
 “That’s the Japanese tradition.”

-Rakuten’s Mikitani, though, thinks the chill in Japan’s appetite for entrepreneurship that followed Horie’s 2006 arrest and subsequent prison sentence for accounting fraud is thawing.
+Rakuten’s Mikitani, though, thinks the chill in Japan’s appetite for entrepreneurship that followed Horie’s 2006 arrest and subsequent prison sentence for accounting fraud at his Livedoor Internet firm is thawing.

 Horie’s aggressive takeover battles and high-flying lifestyle rattled corporate Japan, and many felt his 30-month prison sentence reflected an establishment backlash.